The-OpenROAD-Project/OpenROAD/docs/user/FlowVariables.md

 Note:
 -   = indicates default definition assigned by the tool
--   ?= indicates that the variable value may be reassigned
+-   ?= indicates that the variable value may be reassigned with design `config.mk`
 -   N/A indicates that the variable/files is not supported currently.